cwfink/Fink_ay250_homework/hw_3/README.md

 The user must obtain thier own Houndify Client_Key and Client_Key.
 This can be done by going to www.houndify.com/, and creating an account.

+Also, the user needs to install the following if not done already:

+pip install word2number

+pip install SoundFile